Wolfpack ends long skid against Virginia, 53-51

 CHARLOTTESVILLE, Va.
+(AP) — North Carolina State took a page from the book Virginia used to win a national championship last season and used it against the Cavaliers.

-(AP) — D.J.
-Funderburk scored 14 points before fouling out and North Carolina State overcame a second-half scoring drought of more than 10 minutes in a 53-51 victory against Virginia on Monday night.
+The Wolfpack overcame a second-half drought of more than 10 minutes on Monday night and recovered just in time for a 53-51 victory over the Cavaliers.

-C.J.
-Bryce added 13 points for the Wolfpack (14-5, 5-3 Atlantic Coast Conference), including a jumper with 27 seconds left after allowing the shot clock to race to near 0:00.
+D.J.
+Funderburk scored 14 points before fouling out and C.J.
+Bryce added 13 points for N.C.
+State (14-5, 5-3 Atlantic Coast Conference), including a jumper with 27 seconds left after allowing the shot clock to race to near 0:00.
 The victory ended an eight-game losing streak against the Cavaliers.

+“This is the second game in a row where I thought our guys stepped up and won the game on the defensive end,” Wolfpack coach Kevin Keatts said.

+It took plenty of patience, Bryce and fellow guard Markell Johnson said.

+“We did a really good job of keeping our composure and staying patient and it worked out for us.”
+Bryce said.

-Viginia (12-6, 4-4) used a 15-0 run during the N.C.
-State scoring drought that lasted 10:13 to take a 46-42 lead, bringing the crowd at John Paul Jones Arena back into the game.
-But Jericole Hellems hit a 3-pointer for N.C.
-State with 3:38 left and, after a free throw by Mamadi Diakite for Virginia, Markell Johnson hit a 3-pointer and then Hellems’ putback gave the Wolfpack a 50-47 lead.
+Virginia (12-6, 4-4) had used a 15-0 run during the N.C.
+State drought that lasted 10:13 to take a 46-42 lead, bringing the crowd at John Paul Jones Arena back into the game.
+Hellems’ 3-pointer ended N.C.
+State’ skid, and, after a free throw by Mamadi Diakite for Virginia, Johnson hit a 3-pointer and then Hellems followed two Virginia misses with a putback that gave the Wolfpack a 50-47 lead.

 Johnson and Bryce both missed the front end of one-and-one free throw opportunities, and Kihei Clark hit a pair for Virginia.
 Braxton Beverly made the first and missed the second for the Wolfpack with 7.2 seconds left, and the Cavaliers Casey Morsell was short on a contested 3 at the buzzer.